 Your gift to help a hardworking entrepreneur will double in impact thanks to a generous World Vision partner.

 Vipian is from Kenya.
+She has 4 children.
 She needs a loan of $250 to restock her retail shop.

 Vipian, a mother of four, runs a retail shop in Kabarnet, Kenya.
 She currently lacks the capital needed to restock her store and run her business as she would like.